woocommerce/woocommerce-subscriptions-backstage/README.md

+> IMPORTANT: This code is made available in the hope that it will be useful, but **without any warranty**.
+See the GNU General Public License included with the code for more details.
+Automattic or WooCommerce support services are also not available to assist with the use of this code.

 # WooCommerce Subscriptions Backstage

 Using [WooCommerce Subscriptions](https://woocommerce.com/products/woocommerce-subscriptions/) with a plugin, like WPML, that allows you to set duplicate URLs for the single copy of your WordPress application?